 From the crystal clear shores of Byron Bay, Australia, to sunset tadasanas on the Moroccan coast, Christina Kaplan has taught yoga around the globe.
 A Pennsylvania native currently living in Boulder, Colorado, Kaplan has a wide variety of teaching experiences in near and far corners around the world.
-We asked her some questions about what it’s like to travel for yoga, and for some pro tips on how to become a traveling yoga instructor.
+We asked her some questions about what it’s like to travel for yoga, and for some pro tips on how to become a traveling yoga teacher.
 Here is what she had to say.

 Becoming a Traveling Yoga Teacher